yingw787/thehaskellbook/chp6/chp6notes.md

 - Instances are dispatched by type
     - Type classes: defined by set of operations and values all instances will provide.
+    - Types: Instances of a type class.
     - Type class instances: unique pairings of the type class and a type.
+The ways a type uses the functions of the type class.

+- Don't define type classes like in `bad_example.hs`.

+- Don't use type classes to define default values.